Skip to main content

 David Trawick, MD, PhD

 Rochester was ahead of the curve in providing a rigorous but humane clinical education at the residency level.
 Our GME was one of the first to receive an “A+” rating for our clinical training programs.
-However, what truly stands out to me is the degree of collegiality among the faculty within and between divisions and departments.
+However, what truly stands out to me is the degree of collegiality among the faculty and fellows within and between divisions and departments.

 Surprise fact: Called “Papa Trawick” or “Uncle Dave” for his knack for making all fellows feel like part of his family.